TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 $6.19 million $3.85 million acutely.These resolutions also show legislators that

--37.8% the municipal elected officiats in the communities
+-37.8% the municipal elected officials in the communities

 they represent will support them in raising revenue.

-GUide to the data resolution,as well as a sample resclution.Contact
+Guide to the data resolution,as well as a sample resolution.Contact

 Andi Mullin at 617/878-8316 or at